nachocaru/xaprb.com/content/blog/2005-12-06-find-missing-numbers-in-a-sequence-with-sql.md

   </tr>
 </table>

-If the sequence is a another data type, such as dates or letters of the alphabet, it is often possible to use some other functions to get the &#8220;next&#8221; value in the sequence in the join condition.
+If the sequence is a another data type, such as dates or letters of the alphabet, it is often possible to use some other functions to get the "next" value in the sequence in the join condition.
 For example, if the `id` column is `CHAR(1)`, here is a query for MySQL:

 <pre>insert into sequence(id) values
     ('a'), ('b'), ('c'), ('e'),